TruSat/trusat-learn/docs/earth-space-program.md

 To **decentralize** space endeavors is to apply space mission engineering practices to the institutions that carry them out.
 No company, government, or other institution is a single point of failure.
 To engineer a space program for multi-generational progress, it must be decentralized for resilience; to insulate long-term strategic planning on an Earth scale from shifting political and economic winds in individual countries.

-### VI.C.TruSat as an Experiment in Diversifying, Democratizing, and Decentralizing Space Endeavors
+### TruSat as an Experiment in Diversifying, Democratizing, and Decentralizing Space Endeavors

 TruSat is an experiment in bottom-up, Earth-scale collaboration to produce a result that heretofore required exquisite, expensive sensor networks.
 For individuals impatient with the halting pace of intergovernmental cooperation on space sustainability, it will provide opportunities to take direct, concrete action; to be a part of the solution.
 With its Proof of Satellite software engine and open, transparent architecture, TruSat can assemble individual satellite observations, which would not be of much use in isolation, into a trusted source of truth on orbital location; an unprecedented space sustainability tool.